 At its very heart, the NPPF supports the presumption in favour of sustainable development.
 The District Council's Local Plan in turn also adopts this approach.
-Policy S2 states that the recycling organic waste.
-Organic waste in a landfill site degrades to form leachate and methane gas.
+Policy S2 states that the Council will 'work proactively with leachate and methane gas.
 Leachate is a toxic liquid, which can pollute water and soil.
 Methane is explosive and is also a greenhouse gas (27 times more powerful than carbon dioxide).
 Around 30% of waste collected in South Derbyshire (around 290kg per household annually) is diverted from landfill by composting.
 Compost can be used in the garden as a conditioner and mulch as an alternative to peat based compost extracted from natural wildlife sites.
 However whilst all households in South Derbyshire have access to the Council's mixed garden and food waste collection service, the environmental benefits of composting can be improved where households compost at home.
 The use of compost bins can reduce the amount of garden waste generated by around one third or 100kg per household per year and so could significantly reduce the amount of waste collected and treated through the Council's kerbside scheme.